timhaintz/timhaintz.github.io/_drafts/draft-post.md

 ## Explanation

 This method can be used to create many users very quickly.
 Changing the range of numbers will create that many users.
 For example, `1..10000` will create 10,000 users.
 Combining the range operator and Active Directory cmdlets, you can quickly deploy test solutions for your needs.

+To delete the users, you can use `Get-ADUser` and pipe the result to `Remove-ADUser`.
+I have used the *Employees OU* to retrieve all of the users and then remove them.

 ### PowerShell tools used